 It is always a good idea to check the latest trail conditions before taking a hike in the Rocky Mountains.
 In the fall some trails may become covered with snow early due to a early season snow storm.
 You can try talking to others that have hiked there recently or look online for info about the trails or you can even contact the Forest Service and ask them.

 Other trails may have had snow on them a few weeks ago, but since they receive a lot of sun the snow may have melted off.
 Or the trails may simply be super muddy and not a lot of fun with kids (although I guess that depends on your point of view!).

 Watch The Weather Forecast

 Conditions can change quickly at anytime of the year in the mountains, but especially so during the fall.
 If you are out hiking with your kids in the Rocky Mountains you do not want to get caught miles from the trailhead in a snowstorm.
-It is better to check the forecast ahead of time and if you know bad weather is coming either postpone your hike or do a much shorter one.
+It is better to check the forecast ahead of time and if you know bad weather is coming either postpone your hike, do a shorter one, or go elsewhere.